Fish Eaters: The Whys and Hows of Traditional Catholicism

 That is how powerful lust is.
 And I want you to get good and mad about it.
 I want you to hate your lust like the enemy it is.
 I want you to despise it.
 And I want you to conquer it.

-If you are addicted to porn you are working to remove yourself from "the gene pool."
+If you are addicted to porn you are putting yourself in a position of being controlled.
+You are working to remove yourself from "the gene pool."
 You are making yourself less marriageable, less masculine, and weak.
 You are allowing pornographers (swell lot, they are) and whores to take you away from family life.
 From life itself.
 From eternal life.
 You are allowing them to turn you into a cowering simp, afraid to deal with -- and incapable of sexually functioning with -- a real woman in the real world.
 They are taking you away from fatherhood and success.
 They are stealing your birthright -- no, you are giving it to them, just like Esau gave away his for a bowl of soup.
 And you are giving away your birthright for -- what?
 Dopamine hits triggered by digitized prostitutes.

 I want you to be enraged about this!
 I want you to hate that you've handed over to others your confidence and virility, your very manhood.
 I want you to grit your teeth in anger when you think of skanks and pimps raking in the money while you sit in the dark feeling humiliated, and your civilization collapses.